 We had some April showers this week, and they still look great!
 I might still put some kind of clear coat on them to make sure they last. (update: I never put any kind of coating on them, and they lasted 2-3 years in the yard.
 They might last longer if you use permanent vinyl.)

-For each rock, I used my CAMEO to cut the shapes and names of the vegetables in vinyl.
+For each rock, I used my Silhouette CAMEO to cut the shapes and names of the vegetables in vinyl.
 You want your rocks to be as flat and smooth as possible so the vinyl will go on nicely.
-I made my own cut files of the vegetable silhouettes that you can get free here for personal use.
+I made my own free vegetable Silhouette cut files that you can get here for personal use.
 I also made them available in svg and pdf formats.
 You will need to size them according to the rocks that you have.